 Have you ever kept quiet when a massage is causing you pain?
-You're not alone.
-Susie Ellis, president of SpaFinder, recently blogged that 40% of people said their worst experience at a spa was being in pain, according to the Coyle Hospitality Report on Spa Consumers!
+According to the Coyle Hospitality Report on Spa Consumers, 40% of people said their very worst experience at a spa was being in pain.
+Ouch!
+That's a high number for a place that's supposed to make you feel better.

 They don't know what to expect or what a massage is supposed to feel like.
 They're unsure of themselves before they ever get on the massage table.

 And when the massage therapist goes a little too deep for them, they think the therapist is the "expert" and knows what they're doing.
 They don't want to say anything because it feels critical -- "Hey!
 I don't like what you're doing!"
-Even when the therapist says, "is the pressure okay?" they answer, "it's okay."
+Even when the therapist asks, "how is the pressure?" they answer, "it's okay."
 What they really mean is, "I can endure this for an hour."

+There's also a difference between "good" and "bad" pain.
 For beginners, massage shouldn't be painful.
 You're still getting to know your body and what you like.
 But sometimes therapists will go in deeper to get a muscle to release.
 It can be a little uncomfortable in the short-run -- not quite pain, but intense -- but you feel much better afterwards.

-Finally, I think some people expect too much from one massage.
+Finally, some people expect too much from one massage.
 A hard-as-rock guest wants a one-hour miracle and keeps telling the therapist to use more pressure.
 In goes the therapist with an elbow!
 "Is that deep enough for you?"

 Massage is most successful when you get it regularly, so the muscle tissue learns how to relax and respond to touch.
 But according to this same study, just 60% of the respondents get just one to four massages a year.
 A couple of massages a year simply isn't enough to undo all the chronic tension most of us hold.